-A research REQUEST that meets the following criteria will be considered for approval.
+An external research REQUEST that meets the following criteria MAY be considered for approval.

 - The Request for Research submission process is complete.